binsync/bs-artifacts/README.md

-# artifacts
+# Binsync Artifacts
-Contains binaries and artifacts that are too large to commit to specific repos
+Contains binaries and artifacts that are too large to commit to specific repos.